abaldawa/react-spa-static-site/README.md

-NOTE: This app is deployed using custom github action directly to S3 as a SPA
+NOTE: This app is deployed using custom github action directly to S3 as a SPA.
+Also 404 routing is handled as well

 # Getting Started with Create React App